List of Food Wars!: Shokugeki no Soma characters: Senzaemon Nakiri

 Senzaemon Nakiri (薙切 仙左衛門, Nakiri Senzaemon) is Erina's grandfather, the patriarch of the Nakiri family, and the Dean of Tōtsuki Saryo Culinary Institute.
 He is known as the "Gastric Godfather" in the culinary world.
 He has the tendency of stripping his upper body clothing when he eats a good dish.
-Despite his appearance and reputation, he is reasonable and gives accurate commentary and assessment for the food he tastes without being overly critical to the losers.

 Roland Chapelle

 Roland Chapelle is a French chef and lecturer at Totsuki, head of its French Cuisine Division.
-He is nicknamed "The Chef Who Doesn't Smile" due to his high standards and stern demeanor, giving either A's or E's (lowest grade) in his class.
-Soma is one of the few students to ever make him smile from a dish, in which, Chapelle apologizes that he could not give a higher grade then an A.
+He is nicknamed "The Chef Who Doesn't Smile" due to his high standards and stern demeanor.

 Jun Shiomi

 Jun Shiomi (汐見 潤, Shiomi Jun), age 34, is a professor at Totsuki who teaches second-year general classes and a seminar specializing in spices.
 An alumna of the 73rd graduating class and a former resident of Polaris during the dorm's golden age, she taste-tested many of Joichiro's cooking experiments, which left her traumatized enough to hate anything to do with him.
-She wears her hair in a ponytail and wears glasses, but her petite stature and dressing in T-shirts makes her appear like a junior high school student.
+Her petite stature and style makes her appear like a junior high school student.
 She grows spices from all over the world in her lab.
-She is a very timid, shy, and reserved person, and klutzy, remarking that she barely graduated.
+She is a very timid and reserved person, and klutzy.
 While researching spices overseas at age 26, Jun meets Akira Hayama and, recognizing his talent, brings him to Japan to mentor and take care of him.

 Takao Miyazato

 Takao Miyazato (宮里 隆夫, Miyazato Takao) is the president of the Shokugeki Administration Bureau.
-He wears glasses and has a bushy mustache.
 He runs a seminar that focuses on the academic knowledge of culinary and gastronomical topics.
 Zenji Marui attends as a first-year and is one of his top students.